top of page

 After getting my Master's Degree in Community Counseling, I worked for an agency treating court-ordered issues.
 As part of my job, I went on a ride-along with TPD and had a pivotal experience that invoked my desire to help first responders.

-I opened Point Blank Counseling PLLC and only accept public safety, EMS, fire, DOC, active duty and combat vets as clients.
+I opened Point Blank Counseling PLLC and mainly accept public safety, EMS, fire, DOC, active duty and combat vets as clients.
 I love what I do!

 These are my noteworthy licenses, certifications and accomplishments: